jfremond/snow-crash/level06/resources/walkthrough.md

 	cat level06.php
 	```

-8. __Observation__ (Guest): as the file extension suggests, the `level06.php` file is a PHP script,
+8. __Observation__ (Guest): the previous command reveals that the `level06.php` file
-	which reads the content of a file, applies some transformations to it, and prints the result.
+	is a PHP script that reads the content of a file, applies some transformations to it,
-	The name of the file to read is passed as the first argument to the script,
+	and prints the result.
+The name of the file to read is passed as the first argument
-	and the second argument is not used.
+	to the script, and the second argument is not used.
 	```php
 	#!/usr/bin/php
 	<?php